-Students entering without having met the requirements for ESE licensure programs are advised to take the Communication and Literacy MTEL within the first semester of enrollment at Cambridge College.
-Workshops are offered to students at an additional fee to facilitate their success.
+Students entering without having met the requirements for DESE licensure programs are advised to take the Communication and Literacy MTEL within the first semester of enrollment at Cambridge College.

 Once enrolled, candidates for licensure must maintain an overall GPA of 3.0 or better for the remainder of the program.
-Should the GPA drop below 3.0, an academic warning will be issued and the candidate placed on academic probation.
-If not resolved prior to the Field Experience I, the candidate must return to the non-licensure degree option.
+Should the GPA drop below 3.0 prior to the Field Experience I, the candidate must return to the non-licensure degree option.